bvallelunga/crypto-research/ethereum/truffle/README.md

 - [ ] Send payment to external Doppler Foundation address
 - [ ] Actually refund payment back to user
 - [ ] DOP ICO contract

+### Conclusion
+We were able to create a full pipeline smart contract architecture for the payment distribution of one task.
+We created a Distribution contract that stored 'Pipelines' which consisted of structs containing addresses to a certain task's Provider, Contributor, and App Owner sub level contracts.
+The Distribution contract received payment from a user along with the Pipeline id -- it mapped the user's address to a payment struct containing the payment information.
+Then, upon a distribution command with the outcome as input, the contract would send the proper payment amount to the sub level contracts as well as the Doppler Foundation.
+These sub level contracts would finally distribute funds to the appropriate recipients, whom it would have stored in an array.

+We deem this test a success.
+While what we have built is by no means production code, we are fully confident that utilization of this blockchain and this smart contract architecture fits the Doppler Foundation's needs.